Ángel Acebes

 Ángel Acebes Paniagua (born 3 July 1958) is a Spanish politician.

 Early life and education

 Acebes holds a degree in law from the University of Salamanca.

 Political career

-Acebes has been a member of parliament for the right-wing People's Party since 1996, representing Avila.
+Acebes was a member of parliament for the right-wing People's Party from 1996 to 2011, representing Avila.
 He played a key role in securing the support of minority parties and so making it possible for the People's Party to form a government.

 Acebes served as Minister of Justice from 1999 to 2002 and Interior Minister from 2002 to 2004.
-He was Interior Minister - responsible for national security and Police - when the Madrid bombings occurred and was criticised by his opponents for blaming the attacks on ETA, allegedly for electoral gain, rather than on Islamic militants.
+He was Interior Minister responsible for national security and Police when the Madrid bombings occurred and was criticised by his opponents for blaming the attacks on ETA, allegedly for electoral gain, rather than on Islamic militants.

 Life after politics

 In 2012, Spain's high court accepted a case brought by UPyD against Acebes and several executives at Bankia and its parent BFA, which will seek to examine whether its accounts were misrepresented and investors misled about the lender's 2011 stock market listing.
 In October 2014, he had to appear in the High Court over allegations the PP ran a slush fund.